Mass media in Israel: Freedom of the press

 The Israeli government generally respects freedom of the press, which is protected by the Basic Laws of Israel and independent judiciary.
 Hate speech, and publishing praise of violence or issues of national security is prohibited.
-While Israeli journalists operate with little restriction, the government has placed more restrictions on Palestinian journalists working in the region, as Reporters Without Borders alleges that the authorities entered Palestinian offices and homes looking for "illegal material".
-The media does carry criticism of government policy.
+While Israeli journalists operate with little restrictiction, Reporters Without Borders alleges that the authorities enter Palestinian offices and homes looking for "illegal material".
+Some argue that freedom of press is restricted for Palestinians.